ph-caves/data/index.md

 summary: A guide for achieving data standardization and digitization of bacterial phenomic and metadata obtained from selected caves in CALABARZON Region, Philippines by NICER CAVES Project 4.
 ---

 {% include note.html content="If you have a cave microbiome dataset and intereested with collaborating with us, please feel free to contact us.
-Check the [about page][mydoc_about.html]" %}
+Check the <a href="mydoc_about.html" alt="about page">about page</a>." %}

 ## Build the Theme